LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 people are prepared for the possibility of jokes being made by anyone involved in the campaign or from the community as a whole.

+## Additional: Other.

+Per suggestions from players, I will add:

+1. Depression.
+2. Anxiety.
+3. Disabilities.

 ## Suggestions.

-If you have any ideas on how to extend this out, please let me know.
+If you have any ideas on how to extend out the content warning list, please let me know.

 Telegram is the best way to reach me.